dpw/node-buffer-more-ints/README.md

 # buffer-more-ints: Add support for more integer widths to Buffer

 Node's Buffer only supports reading and writing integers of a limited range of widths.
-This module extends Buffer with support for more widths, so that integers from 1 to 8 bytes (64 bits) can be accessed.
+This module provides support for more widths, so that integers from 1 to 8 bytes (64 bits) can be accessed.
+The support takes two forms.
+Firstly, as stand-alone functions similar to the integer reading/writing methods of Buffer:
-The functions provided follow the same naming conventions and take the same arguments as the standard ones on Buffer:

     $ node
     > var moreints = require('buffer-more-ints')